Grassroots to Greatness

 • Players are not permitted to play down an age group.

-• WYSA follows school-year placement using an August 1st cutoff, so players at the grassroots level (U6–U10) typically remain within their assigned age group.
+• WYSA follows school-year placement using an August 1st cutoff, so players at the grassroots level (U6–U10) will remain within their assigned age group.

 TEAM FORMATION